WebOrigami/docs/src/content/language/syntax.md

 $ ori src/assets/styles.css
 ```

 The CLI must make some accommodations to interpret paths like this.
-In normal Origami a `.` period is used to access an object property, but in the shell a `.` can appear in a file name.
+In normal Origami a `.` period is used to access an object property, but in shell shorthand a `.` is generally interpreted as part of a file name.
+In the following command:

 ```console
 $ ori data.json
 ```

-The CLI will recognize `data.json` as a single file name.
-If you wanted to access a property from that file, you must either:
+the CLI will recognize `data.json` as a single file name.
+If you want to access a property from that file, use any of the following:

-1. Quote the command: `ori "<data.json>.name"`
+1. Quote the command and put the path in angle brackets: `ori "<data.json>.name"`
 2. Use slash syntax: `ori data.json/name`
+3. Put a space before the property reference: `ori data.json .name`

-Along the same lines, the CLI interprets a `/` as a path separator, not a division operation.
-If you want to evaluate a division expression in the shell, you must put spaces around the slash:
+Along the same lines, the CLI interprets a `/` as a path separator, so if you want to evaluate a division expression in the shell, you must put spaces around the `/` operator:

 ```
 $ ori 8 / 2